-To Create a Web Policy Agent Profile
+To Create a Web Agent Profile

-AM stores profile information about policy agents centrally by default.
-You can manage the policy agent profile through The AM console.
-The policy agent retrieves its configuration from its AM profile at installation and start up, and AM notifies the policy agent of changes to its configuration.
-Follow these steps before installing the policy agent itself.
+AM stores profile information about agents centrally by default.
+You can manage the agent profile through The AM console.
+The web agent retrieves its configuration from its AM profile at installation and start up, and AM notifies the web agent of changes to its configuration.
+Follow these steps before installing the web agent itself.

 - 1. In the AM console, navigate to Realms > Realm Name > Applications > Agents > Web, and select New in the Agents table. - 2.
-In the page to configure your new web policy agent, set the following values.
+In the page to configure your new web agent, set the following values.